jphalimi/PythonForMIC/Doc/extending/newtypes.rst

 those objects which do not benefit by weak referencing (such as numbers).

-For an object to be weakly referencable, the extension must include a :c:type:`PyObject\*` field in the instance structure for the use of the weak reference mechanism; it must be initialized to *NULL* by the object's constructor.
+For an object to be weakly referencable, the extension must include a :ctype:`PyObject\*` field in the instance structure for the use of the weak reference mechanism; it must be initialized to *NULL* by the object's constructor.
 It must also set the :attr:`tp_weaklistoffset` field of the corresponding type object to the offset of the field.
 For example, the instance